 For over two months now I have been living out of a car and travelling round Europe.
 I bought my Nissan X-trail the day before I drove down to the south of England and boarded a ferry to France.
 The reason why I bought it?
 Well, I could lie down fully when the back seats are down meaning I could sleep in my car comfortably.

 Fast forward just a few days and I had a lovely camping car with curtains and a blow up bed.
-This post is all about how I did this and how I am now living out of a car.
+This post is all about how I did this and how I am now living in my car.

 It was a little bit rushed to be honest as I only had 3 weeks at home after 8 months of travels before I was heading off on my next adventure onto mainland Europe.
 I had previously thought about buying a campervan but wrote it off due to the expense of fuel and ferries for a campervan.
-Living out of a car would be so much cheaper but my plan was to CouchSurf my way round Europe.
+Living in my car would be so much cheaper but my plan was to CouchSurf my way round Europe.

 Then just a few day before I was about to leave, my friend suggested that he might be looking at selling his Nissan X-trail and that the back was big enough to lie fully down.
 I jumped into action as it needed MOTing soon and I wasn’t going to be bringing it back to the UK for that.
 The day before I was leaving, the 14 year old car passed it’s MOT and I was good to go.